 Remember, carriers come and go, and benefits and costs change.
 Therefore, it’s important not to assume that nothing has changed in your plan and to renew it blindly.
 Take advantage of the online tools, as well as any local help you can receive.

-Last year 11.4 million people selected or re-enrolled in a plan during the Open Enrollment Period.
-That is an average of 253,000 people a day.
-The Open Enrollment Period has a short window, and trying to enroll right before the deadline could result in delayed coverage in 2020.
+Last year 11.3 million people selected or re-enrolled in a plan during the Open Enrollment Period.
+The Open Enrollment Period has a short window and trying to enroll right before the deadline could result in delayed coverage in 2022.
 So don’t delay; get started today.